AbstractSDK/cw-orchestrator/docs/src/single_contract/env-variable.md

 LOCAL_MNEMONIC="" # Necessary if interacting with a cw-orch-daemon locally

 ## Additional configuration variables.
 These are optional.
-We show default values here :
+We show default values here:
 # Optional - Float.
 This allows changing the gas buffer applied after tx simulation
 CW_ORCH_GAS_BUFFER = 1.3
 # Optional - Integer.
 This changes the number of tx queries before it fails if it doesn't find any result